ConstantRobotics-Ltd/Camera/README.md

 ## encodeCommand method

-**encodeCommand(...)** static method designed to encode command for camera remote control.
+**encodeCommand(...)** static method encodes command for camera remote control.
 To control a camera remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
-To simplify this, the **Camera** interface class contains static methods for encoding the control command.
+To simplify this, the **Camera** class contains static methods for encoding the control command.
 The **Camera** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeCommand(...)** designed to encode COMMAND command (action command).
 Method declaration:

 ```cpp
 static void encodeCommand(uint8_t* data, int& size, CameraCommand id);